Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/02/avoid-manipulating-innerhtml-with-insertadjacenthtml.md

 tags:
     - JavaScript
     - TypeScript
+description: Avoid inefficient innerHTML manipulation by using insertAdjacentHTML.
+Learn how to securely insert HTML before or after elements without full serialization.
 ---

 It is pretty well known these days that fiddling with `innerHTML` is terribly inefficient.
 It triggers serialization, and it can result in invalid markup.
 Nevertheless, you’ll still find this being done in many applications.